-19 best movie and TV spaceships: The star craft that defined our childhood - Pocket-lint
+23 best movie and TV spaceships: The star craft that defined our childhood

 The Klingon Bird of Prey is a heavily armed warship from the Star Trek universe, first encountered by Starfleet and Captain James T. Kirk in 2153.
 Armed with a cloaking device and a deadly arsenal of weaponry, it's a menacing foe in the right hands.

-Not the prettiest ship to look at, but then neither are the crew.
+Not the prettiest ship to look at, but then neither is the crew.
 Though we wouldn't say that to their faces.

+This space ship was used by our hero Peter Quill to save the Galaxy.
+Which in our mind makes it a worthy addition.

+In the original film, Star-Lord Peter Quill (played by Chris Pratt) used his ship, the Milano, to enter the Dark Aster and save the Galaxy.

 Discovery One (2001: A Space Odyssey)